Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/SAML SSO Configuration/SAML SSO Configuration.md

 #### Public URL for SAML SLO

-For Single Logout (SLO) to work correctly in production, the Single Logout response location is built from your configured `system.backendUrl`.
+For Single Logout (SLO) to work correctly in production, Stirling PDF uses your `system.backendUrl` setting to tell the Identity Provider where to send the logout response.
 Make sure that value is set to your public-facing URL (the same setting used for the SAML callbacks above):

 <Tabs groupId="config-methods">
   <TabItem value="settings" label="settings.yml">